 Appointments made by the Commissioner shall follow an application process administered by the North Carolina Department of Insurance (“Department”).

-Applications shall be made available annually by the Deputy Commissioner of the Financial Oversight and Special Entities Division of the North Carolina Department of Insurance (“Deputy Commissioner”).
+Applications shall be made available annually by the Department.

 Requests for applications shall be sent to North Carolina licensed continuing care providers, LeadingAge North Carolina, the North Carolina Continuing Care Residents Association, and current Members no later than September 30 of each year.